Understanding the Sandwich Generation

 Financial Support Across Generations

 Financial support across generations is a significant responsibility for those in the sandwich generation.
-People in this group often find themselves managing the financial needs of both their aging parents and their grown children.
+Many families in Massachusetts find themselves managing the financial needs of both their aging parents and their grown children.
 This can involve covering medical expenses, paying for long-term care, or assisting with daily living costs for their parents.
 At the same time, grown children may require help with college tuition, housing expenses, or support as they transition into the workforce.
-Balancing these dual responsibilities can be overwhelming and may put considerable strain on an individual’s finances, especially when planning for their own retirement is added into the mix.
+These dual responsibilities can strain finances, especially when retirement planning is also a concern.

 It’s crucial to find ways to manage these overlapping financial demands without compromising long-term stability.
 Seeking professional guidance, budgeting effectively, and exploring available resources for both generations can help alleviate the pressure and ensure a balanced approach to supporting loved ones while maintaining personal financial health.